mjackson/broccoli-rev/README.md

 var revvedTree = rev(myTree, {

+  // The revision number or string for this build, if all files should use
+  // the same revision.
+If not given, the revision for a given file is the
+  // MD5 checksum of its contents.
+Defaults to null.
+  revision: null,

   // The length to use for the hash that is appended to the filename
-  // immediately before the file extension.
+  // immediately before the file extension when using the file's checksum
+  // as its revision.
 Defaults to 8.
   hashLength: 8,

   // The name of a file in the destination directory that will be created